Customer Care

 3. The parent, guardian or legal custodian of the child must complete and sign the Unaccompanied Child Form of Indian Trails (our parent company) authorizing the child to make the trip, and return the form with ID to the driver on duty.
 This form specifically names the person authorizing the trip and the person meeting the child at the destination station and the telephone number at which this person may be contacted.
 It also provides an emergency contact name and telephone number in the event it is needed.

-The Unaccompanied Child Form is available from your driver, or may be downloaded here.
+The Unaccompanied Child Form may be downloaded here.

 4. In order for the child to be released at the destination, the person named on the Unaccompanied Child Form as the one meeting the child must present positive identification, such as a driver’s license or state-issued identification card, to the driver at the destination stop.
 Without such identification, the child will be released into the custody of the Child Protective Services or local law enforcement officials in the destination city.